TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

   experts): **it is not aligned with company strategies**
 - Techdebt is also present when some products break _too_ often or even don't work as expected: **products already running in the company that have a high operational cost**

+Basically, it is a slow poison, draining resources from the company or increasing the cost to deliver new value.

 **What is the formal definition?**